invertase/react-native-firebase/codorials/authentication-with-firebase/integrating-redux.md

 won't go into details on what it is as their own [documentation](https://redux.js.org/introduction/motivation) does a wonderful job at explaining what it's for and why to use it.

-*TLDR* Redux provides your app with a single "state" (data), which can be accessed by any component.
+*TLDR;* Redux provides your app with a single "state" (data), which can be accessed by any component.
 You can subscribe to this data to cause a component update whenever something changes, even if it's deeply nested.

-Although the end product of this Codorial certain doesn't require Redux to function, as your app grows in complexity Redux becomes more and more important to manage your data.
+Although the end product of this Codorial certainly doesn't require Redux to function, as your app grows in complexity Redux becomes more and more important to manage your data.

 ## Installing Redux